apocalyptech/eschalon_utils/README.txt

 You're welcome to run the Python scripts directly (as the Linux folks do), if you want, in which case you will need a gtk+ runtime (I recommend a recent one directly from gtk.org), Python (2.6), and all three PyGTK components installed (PyCairo, PyGObject, and PyGTK).
+Additionally, to edit Book II maps, you'll want PyCrypto and czipfile.
 Some direct links can be found on the website.

 INSTALLATION, OSX
 -----------------